 Don Myles is one of the most experienced trial lawyers in Arizona.
-He is a Fellow in the International Academy of Trial Lawyers (IATL), an Advocate member of the American Board of Trial Advocates (ABOTA), and a Fellow in the American Academy of Coverage Counsel (AACC).
+He is a Fellow in both the American College of Trial Lawyers (ACTL) and the International Academy of Trial Lawyers (IATL), an Advocate member of the American Board of Trial Advocates (ABOTA), and a Fellow in the American Academy of Coverage Counsel (AACC).
 Don is a Past President of the Federation of Defense and Corporate Counsel (FDCC), Past President of the Arizona Association of Defense Counsel (AADC), and a Past President of USLAW Network.
 He also serves as Trial Group Leader of the firm’s Professional Liability, Bad Faith & Complex Litigation Group.
 In 2019 and 2020, Don was recognized by Chambers USA as a Band 1 lawyer in Insurance Law.

 In his alternative dispute resolution practice, Don mediates tort claims in the areas of professional liability, insurance bad faith, coverage and general tort liability.
 Don has also served as an expert witness in insurance-related matters.
 To further his ADR experience and skill-set, Don completed advanced mediation training provided by the Straus Institute for Dispute Resolution at Pepperdine Caruso School of Law.
 He is available for mediations, arbitrations, appraisals and expert witness testimony.